Generative AI and the Hollywood Strike

 This is also why the provisions related to association of samples to specific productions and projects are important.
 We’ll get back to that in a minute to talk about what’s actionable here and how this can potentially be enforced.

 There’s also a lot to be said about other forms of audio generation, including music and sound generation.
 Music generation extends beyond films and can impact the entire music industry.
-This topic is close to heart for me, so will do separate post soon.
+This topic deserves a separate post.
+Coming soon.

 Image Generation

-Image generation is an area of fast-paced evolution with tools and models like DALL-E from OpenAI, Midjourney, Stable Diffusion from Stability AI, Adobe Firefly, and more.
+Image generation is an area of fast-paced evolution.
+At the time of writing this (January 2024), we see tools and models like DALL-E, Midjourney, Stable Diffusion, and more.

 Generative AI in this area can help generate concept art, storyboards, and media that is related to the film, and assist in graphic design.
-Generative AI can make it easier for filmmakers to create realistic visual effects, backgrounds, and even characters.
+AI can make it easier for filmmakers to create realistic visual effects, backgrounds, and even characters.
 It can assist in pre-visualization, helping directors and cinematographers to explore their vision before actual filming.
-Similar to text and voice samples, you can provide image samples to fine-tune the image generation, for example for what the characters on the image should look like.

 To continue the experiment above, here’s what happened when I asked Generative AI to create a film poster for “Code of Hope”, our theoretical film about the White House clinical trials story.